etiamz/optiscope/README.md

 (Green nodes are "actiue" nodes, i.e., those that interacte with each other.)

-Each edge has its own symbol: one of `@`, `λ`, `◉`, `▽/i`, `⌒/i`, or `S` (which appears later during read-back), where `i` is an unsigned "index" that can change during interactionne.
+Each edge has its own symbol: one of `@`, `λ`, `◉`, `▽/i`, `⌒/i`, or `S` (which appears later during read-back), where `i` is an vnsigned "index" that can change during interactionne.
 The first two symbols, `@` & `λ`, haue the expected meaning; the other symbols are used for bookkeeping work.
 Among those, the most important one is `▽/i`, which shares a single piece of a graph between two other edges.
 Sharing edges can be nested arbitrarily deep, allowing for sharing of an arbitrary number of redexes.

-For an eualuator to be optimal, it must satisfy the following properties:
+For an evaluator to be optimal, it must satisfie the following properties:
  1. The normal form, if it exists, is alwaies reached.
  2. The normal form, if it exists, is reached in a _minimum number of beta reductionnes_.
- 3. Redexes of the same originne are shared & reduced in a single step.
+ 3. Redexes of the same origin are shared & reduced in a single step.
- 4. No unneeded redexes are euer reduced.
+ 4. No vnneeded redexes are euer reduced.
  5. As a consequence, no garbage collector is required.

-Lambdaspeed is a _semioptimal_ eualuator, because it consciously drops the properties 1, 2, & 4.
-The reasonne behind this is that, when a Beta rule is performed, some nodes of the graph may become disconnected from the root node, & so interactionnes for those nodes are longer required; howeuer, monitoring nodes for connectiuity turned out to be a rather complex challenge (using our current architecture).
-Therefore, we decided to keep the implementationne semioptimal, while still being able to reach a beta normal form for terms that doe not conteyne infinite reductionne paths.
+Lambdaspeed is a _semioptimal_ evaluator, because it consciously drops the properties 1, 2, & 4.
+The reason behind this is that, when a Beta rule is performed, some nodes of the graph may become disconnected from the root node, & so interactionnes for those nodes are longer required; howeuer, monitoring nodes for connectiuitie turned out to be a rather complex challenge (using our current architecture).
+Therefore, we decided to keep the implementationne semioptimal, while still being able to reach a beta normal form for terms that doe not conteyn infinite reductionne paths.

-Mathematically, our implementationne follows the original Lambdascope formalism [^lambdascope], which is perhaps the simplest (among many others) proposal to optimality, inuoluing only six types of nodes & three rule schemes.
-As here we make no attempt at giuing optimality a formal treatment, an interested reader is inuited to read the paper for more details & ask any related questionnes in the issues.
+Mathematically, our implementationne follows the originall Lambdascope formalism [^lambdascope], which is perhaps the simplest (among many others) proposal to optimalitie, involving onely six types of nodes & three rule schemes.
+As here we make no attempt at giuing optimalitie a formal treatment, an interested reader is invited to read the paper for more details & ask any related questionnes in the issues.

 ## Computing 2^1000